 Our primary worship service is our livestream service at 9 a.m. on Sundays.
-We also have a weekly online service of noonday prayer on Wednesdays.
-And, on Thursdays during Lent, we will read Morning Prayer together on Zoom at 7:30 a.m.
+We also have a weekly online service of noonday prayer on Wednesdays and we gather for Morning Prayer on Zoom on Thursdays.

-And, finally, during Lent, we have several offerings; the chapel will be open for personal prayer periodically, and we will celebrate Holy Eucharist in the Courtyard at 4pm.
-Chapel prayer and the outdoor services require preregistration, and, will be held in accordance with Diocesan and Parish guidelines.
+We celebrate Holy Eucharist in the Churchyard at 4pm on Sundays (register below).
+All in-person services and events require preregistration, and, will be held in accordance with Diocesan and Parish guidelines.

 Known for its traditional Anglican liturgy, outstanding music program, and historic Chapel and Church worship spaces, the Chapel of the Cross offers a menu of opportunities for holy Eucharist, evening prayer, children’s chapel, healing, and other special services.